Tuesday, July 26, 2011

 All I could do was shake my head - allow the giggles to burst forth - and say, "What a journey Lord - what a journey."

 Sometimes our journeys will look like that.
 We will face those difficult battles.
 And sometimes it will feel as if we have been torn to shreds.
-Sometimes our emotions will rise up so strongly.
-But in the end we will walk away - whether laughing or crying - and we will survive to tell the tail and to live another day.
+Sometimes our emotions will rise up.
+But in the end we will walk away - whether laughing or crying - and we will hopefully have survived to tell the tail and live another day.

 "Sovereign LORD, my strong deliverer, you shield my head in the day of battle." - - - Psalm 140:6-8